tunnelcat/NetFold/README.md

 ## Features

 - **Format auto-detection**: by content, not extension or filename.
-A file is parsed by its actual XML structure (root tag and element presence), so a `.nessus` file with the wrong extension, no extension, or a misleading name still parses.
+A file is parsed by its actual XML structure (root tag and element presence), so a file with the wrong extension, no extension, or a misleading name still parses if valid.
 - **Deduplication**: across multiple files of the same type.
 See [Keying and merging](#keying-and-merging).
 - **Duplicate filenames are rejected**:
   - The first file with a given name wins, by drop order (not load order).
-  - Every later file with that name is skipped with a warning toast, so a same-batch or later duplicate can't silently overwrite loaded data.
+  - Every later file with that name is skipped with a warning, so a same-batch or later duplicate cannot silently overwrite loaded data.
 - **Host-level entries (port 0)**:
   - Nessus port-0 findings from the port-discovery plugins, and Nmap hosts with no open or listed ports, appear as a synthesized `port 0 / reserved` row, so a scanned-but-empty host is never invisible.
   - Toggled independently of "Open ports only", and still subject to the IP/port/service/protocol filters.
 - **Exclusions**: one rule per line, with invalid rules flagged inline by line number.
   - **IP exact**: `192.168.1.1`
-  - **CIDR**: `10.0.0.0/24` (a leading zero in the mask is rejected)
+  - **CIDR**: `10.0.0.0/24`
   - **Whole-IP range**: `10.0.0.1-10.0.0.50`
   - **Per-octet range** (nmap-style): `10.0-5.1.1-50`
   - **Hostname exact**: `web.corp.lan`